ShabazzDyer/MS-Excel/README.md

   - Use of functions like `VLOOKUP`, `INDEX-MATCH`, `IF`, and `COUNTIF`.
   - Basic statistical analysis with functions like `AVERAGE` and `STDEV`.

-- **Data Visualization**:
+- **Data Visualisation**:
   - Creation of charts, graphs, and dashboards with slicers and timelines.

 - **Pivot Tables**:
-  - Summarizing data and performing analysis using Pivot Tables and calculated fields.
+  - Summarising data and performing analysis using Pivot Tables and calculated fields.

 - **Basic Automation**:
   - Examples of automating tasks with Macros and simple VBA scripts.